sahilashra/AI-Trading-Agent/README.md

 - A Zerodha Kite developer account
 - A Google Cloud account with the "Generative Language API" enabled
 - A Telegram account and a bot token
-- An ngrok account and authtoken (for local testing)

 ### 2. Clone the Repository
 ```bash